edamame-maru/dot/README.md

 # Usage
-1. Clone the repository.
+1. Clone the repository to your home directory.
-2. Cherry-pick and symlink config files to their respective locations.
+2. Cherry-pick config files from ```config``` and symlink them to their respective locations.